 Not this time.
 There was no such drama when they renewed acquaintances Wednesday.

 As a matter of fact, round two turned out to be very much one-sided.

 Unfortunately for the members of the Twinsburg boys soccer team, they were on the wrong end of it.

 Top-seeded Hudson earned its eight consecutive district final appearance after cruising past the fifth-seeded Tigers 4-1 Wednesday.
-The district semifinal contest took place at Hudson Memorial Stadium.
+The Solon Division I district semifinal contest took place at Hudson Memorial Stadium.

-With the victory, the Explorers (11-4-3) are scheduled to play second-seeded Solon in the Solon Division I district title match Saturday at Brecksville-Broadview Heights High School.
-Play is set to begin at 4 p.m.
+With the victory, the Explorers (11-4-3) earned a date with second-seeded Solon in the Division I district title match.

 Hudson, which earned a hard-fought 3-2 win over Twinsburg earlier this month on the road, dictated the pace from start to finish.

 "They’re a really good team," longtime Twinsburg head coach Mike Lally said.
 "We felt we needed to play a perfect game to beat them and we didn’t get that done in the first half.

 "There’s a lot of talent on that side of the ball.
 We respect them a lot.
 They’re well-coached.
 They play attacking, good positive football."